borntofrappe/Practice-Front-End-Web-Development/README.md

 **Goody, when?**

 *1st March Update: The repository is now part of the 100 days of code challenge.
-Expect updates almost daily, instead of trice a week.*
+Expect updates almost daily, instead of thrice a week.*

 <!--
 Project are scheduled for Monday, Wednesday and Friday.
 To be published before the end of the European day.